• ER Wait Times

 • Flipped or migrating port

-The Gastric Band Removal Procedure
+The Procedure

 Regardless of how your initial gastric band surgery was performed, it will likely be possible for your removal procedure to be performed laparoscopically.

-After the gastric band removal procedure you may be able to leave Newton-Wellesley Hospital the day of your procedure or have a short (one- to two-day) hospital stay depending on existing medical conditions, any repair of the stomach injured by the band or if you choose to convert to another weight loss surgical procedure.
+After the procedure you may be able to leave Newton-Wellesley Hospital the day of your procedure or have a short (one- to two-day) hospital stay depending on existing medical conditions, any repair of the stomach injured by the band or if you choose to convert to another weight loss surgical procedure.

 The removal procedure is likely to carry a similar risk of complications as the initial procedure; in other words, a relatively low risk.

-Weight Gain After Gastric Band Removal
+Weight Gain After the Procedure

 Following removal of the gastric band, most people’s stomach returns to its normal, pre-operative state.
 If you have developed good diet, exercise, and lifestyle habits and are able to maintain these habits following removal of your band, you may be able to keep the weight off.